B A H A T I

 © Nondumiso Shange

-A visual language where bright light and deep shadows coexist harmoniously, searching for a sense of home and belonging.
+A visual language where bright light and deep shadows coexist harmoniously, searching for a sense of home.
 Through a whimsical lens of her own sense of belonging Bahati’s aim is to create a mirror.
 Where some might mistake ‘the search of belonging’ as one trying to find their identity, Bahati leaves from knowing hers.
-Wanting other black and brown people to feel seen en to leave them with a feeling they themselves didn’t know was missing.
+A mirror for Black and brown people, and leave them with a feeling they didn’t know was missing.

 Bahati’s work has been featured on The New York Times, WePresent, ItsNiceThat, Metal Magazine and Inbtwn Magazine.
 As well as collaborations with INQUE magazine, Selfridges, Nataal, Jacob Banks and Jack Davison/LooseJoints.